Virasoro constraints on moduli of sheaves and vertex algebras: Vertex operator algebra

 We separate the construction of the fields into two cases.
-If our lattice $\Lambda$ is concentrated in even degree (i.e. $\Lambda_{\overline 1}=\{0\}$) we use Kac's bosonic construction and if it is concentrated in odd degree (i.e. $\Lambda_{\overline 0}=\{0\}$) we use a fermionic construction.
+If our lattice $\Lambda$ is concentrated in even degree (i.e., $\Lambda_{\overline 1}=\{0\}$) we use Kac's bosonic construction and if it is concentrated in odd degree (i.e., $\Lambda_{\overline 0}=\{0\}$) we use a fermionic construction.
 In the general case, we take the tensor product of the two. \begin{definition} Suppose that \begin{enumerate} \item $\Lambda_{\overline{1}} = \{0\}$, then the resulting vertex algebra $V_{\ovZ,\bullet}=\BC[\Lambda_\sst]\otimes \BD_{\Lambda_{\overline 0}}$ is called a \textit{bosonic} lattice vertex algebra.
 In this case, the action of the annihilation operators $\{v_{(k)}\}_{k\geq 0}$ for $v\in \Lambda_{\overline 0}$ is an even derivation on the $\BD_{\Lambda_{\ovZ}}$-module $V_{\ovZ,\bullet}$ determined by

-Kac \cite[Section 5.5]{Ka98}\footnote{The construction in \cite[Section 5.4]{Ka98} is only for the case in which $\Lambda_\sst$ is a lattice (i.e. it is a free abelian group) and $\Lambda_\sst\otimes_\BZ \BC=\Lambda_{\overline 0}$, but everything works just fine in this slightly more general setting.
+Kac \cite[Section 5.5]{Ka98}\footnote{ The construction in \cite[Section 5.4]{Ka98} is only for the case in which $\Lambda_\sst$ is a lattice (i.e., a free abelian group) and $\Lambda_\sst\otimes_\BZ \BC=\Lambda_{\overline 0}$, but everything works just fine in this slightly more general setting.
 This modification was already considered by Gross in \cite[Definition 3.5]{Gr19}.
-Note also that the case $\Lambda_\sst=\{0\}$ corresponds to what Kac calls the vertex algebra of free bosons, see \cite[Section 3.5]{Ka98}.} endows $V_{\ovZ,\bullet}$ with a vertex algebra structure such that
+Note also that the case $\Lambda_\sst=\{0\}$ corresponds to what Kac calls the vertex algebra of free bosons, see \cite[Section 3.5]{Ka98}; this slightly more general construction can be thought of as interpolating the lattice vertex algebra and the bosonic vertex algebra.} endows $V_{\ovZ,\bullet}$ with a vertex algebra structure such that

 and

 on $e^\beta\otimes \BD_{\Lambda}$; in the formula, $e^\alpha$ stands for the operator sending $e^\beta\otimes w$ to $e^{\alpha+\beta}\otimes w$.
 Note that the signs $\varepsilon_{\alpha, \beta}=(-1)^{q(\alpha, \beta)}$ satisfy \cite[Equations 5.4.14]{Ka98}.
 The general state-field correspondence is set to be